Candlesticks

 In this module, we are going to discuss the Doji candle, which gives the information that there is no decision which way the market will go.
 We'll show you what this looks like, its characteristics, and valid conditions for this candle.

-The first thing we want to cover with you is what Doji candle actually is.
+The first thing we want to discuss with you is what a Doji candle is.

 What are doji candles and how to use them in trading?